aura-nw/aura/x/ibc-middleware/README.md

 Reasons of creating `intermediary account` are
 - we cannot trust the sender of an IBC packet
-- IBC Middleware only validates the memo string, not what it is and what it can do i.e the counterparty chain can lie about sender and make the ICS20 Packet to require a contract call in our chain that needs owner privileges
+- IBC Middleware only validates the memo string, not what it is and what it can do

+</br>i.e the counterparty chain can lie about sender and make the ICS20 Packet to require a contract call in our chain that needs owner privileges

 ## Send Ics20 Packet Flow
 To read and determine whether the ICS20 Packet contains a particular memo field that necessitates the module to store the packet information in order to execute the future contract's callback. we override the SendPacket method of the **ICS4 Wrapper**.

 * Process Send ICS20 Packet
     - check if income packet is Ics20 Packet